tim-ashton/CPP-Accessing-Private-Member-Variables/README.md

 I recently learned how to access private member variables of a class in C++ when I was doing some unit testing.
 This repositiory is an example of how it is done.

-This demo only access a private member variable but you can modify this to access private functions as well.
+This demo shows how to access a private member variable in C++ and private functions in C++.